-Regional groups are encouraged to proceed at your own pace as you plan for and develop an application for a new Regional Service Center.
+Regional groups are encouraged to proceed at your own pace as you plan for and develop an application for a new Education Service Center.
 While there is not a set application cycle, there are two deadlines that must be met during the approval process.

-Proposed school administrative unit members of a new regional service center must receive voter approval of the Interlocal Agreement by November 30 of the year prior to which the regional service center will become operational on July 1.
+Proposed school administrative unit members of a new regional service center must receive voter approval of the Interlocal Agreement by November 30 of the year prior to which the education service center will become operational on July 1.

 For example, if a referendum vote to approve the Interlocal Agreement is held by November 30, 2018, the operational date of the new regional service center will be July 1, 2019 (FY 20).
-However, if a referendum vote to approve the Interlocal Agreement is held after November 30, 2018, the operational date of the new regional service center cannot be until July 1, 2020 (FY 21).
+However, if a referendum vote to approve the Interlocal Agreement is held after November 30, 2018, the operational date of the new education service center cannot be until July 1, 2020 (FY 21).